GuidoRial/battleship/README.md

     -  Gained further knowledge of classes, including how to make one extend the other
   *  Jest
     -  What to test and how to test it
+    -  Changed my coding style to one more test-driven